richling98/skillmaster/README.md

 | Codex skills | Where Codex reads skills. |
 | Your master folder | Your private source of truth for all skills. |

 When you add or edit a skill in any of those places, SkillMaster syncs the change everywhere else.
+Create a skill anywhere, sync it everywhere.

 ## Why This Matters